 things that has happened lately in addition to all the worse things that

 happened even before that, but I have no doubt that god will put an end to

 have stood up to the whirlpool with her noisy currents and dealt with

 those weird rock formations (Cyclopian is a type of stonework but he

 So revive your spirits, men, and get rid of these fears

-he presents us with this neat little aside that is a sure cure for PTSD.
-So
+he presents us with this cool little aside that is a sure cure for PTSD.

 short and sweet.